 (c) Balance Apana Vayu balances emotions and negative thoughts.

-Indications of Apana imbalance: Apana Vayu is the energy that moves the life forward and is known as the “the air that moves away” and any imbalance can lead to ailments related to poor elimination, skin like psoriasis, eczema, diabetes, digestion, menstruation, reproduction organs, depression, lazy, tired, indecisive, depression and negativity.
+Indications of Apana Vayu imbalance: Apana Vayu is the energy that moves the life forward and is known as the “the air that moves away” and any imbalance can lead to ailments related to poor elimination, skin like psoriasis, eczema, diabetes, digestion, menstruation, reproduction organs, depression, lazy, tired, indecisive, depression and negativity.

-The base pranayama and yoga asana for Apana Vayu:
+The base Pranayama for Apana Vayu:

 Kapal Bhatti or the Skull shining/Brain purifying Forceful exhalation.